Matt is a professional painter who enjoys fishing and metal detecting on the weekend for old coins and rings.

 Waterproof Metal Detector and Headphones

-This is obvious, but if you're new to the hobby, you should invest in a decent metal detector that's waterproof beyond the search coil.
-Buy waterproof headphones too, so you can submerge them without any problems.
+If you're new to this hobby, buy a waterproof metal detector if you plan on going into water deeper than the control box on your detector.
+Buy waterproof headphones too so you can submerge them without destroying your equipment.
 I use the Gray Ghost waterproof headphones.

 The Best Metal Detector for Water

-The only metal detector I own and use for land and freshwater detecting is the Garrett AT Pro.
-You can submerge the entire machine down to ten feet of water, which I've never done.
-I've used mine in chin-deep water, using a sand scoop and snorkel mask to recover objects.
+The only metal detector I currently own and use on land and in the water is the Garrett AT Pro.
+You can submerge the coil and control box in ten feet of water, which I've never done, but you can if you want to.
+I've used mine multiple times in chin-deep water in lakes and rivers without any issues.

-There are many good detectors for water hunting, but unless you're planning on doing serious deep water detecting, you don't have to spend a lot of money.
-For basic freshwater treasure hunting in swimming holes, the AT Pro and the Garrett Pro-Pointer work fine for my needs.
-I use both on land and in the water.
+Unless you want to metal detect with scuba gear in really deep water, you don't have to spend a lot of money for fancy water-proof gear.
+For freshwater treasure hunting in swimming holes, the AT Pro and the handheld Garrett Pro-Pointer are an excellent combination for land and water.

 Treasure Hunting Gear for the Water